Hybrid Mediation

 • The fact that the process can be conducted with the participants in separate rooms with their lawyers throughout means the process can suit not only complex cases and situations with high levels of conflict, but also situations where there has been domestic abuse - or where one or other participant has a personality disorder.

-• While hybrid mediation can take place in person, it can also take place entirely online: we have conducted many hybrid mediations entirely via Zoom and other video platforms.
+• While hybrid mediation can take place in person, it can also take place entirely online: we have conducted many hybrid mediations entirely via video call.
 When the process is online, we allocate breakout rooms to the participants and their lawyers at the outset of the process.
 If participants prefer, we can also offer hybrid mediation where one participant wishes to attend our offices in person with their lawyer, and the other prefers to attend online with their lawyer.

 • As a result, the process has no geographical constraints.
 We have acted in cases as the hybrid mediator on cases where participants and their lawyers have been at different locations across the UK or, indeed, internationally.

 • Speed.
-Whereas a court process can take many months, or even years, a hybrid mediation process can be resolved within weeks.
+Whereas a court process can take many months and sometimes longer, or even years, a hybrid mediation process can be resolved much more quickly, sometimes even within weeks.
 Meetings can be convened at short notice, particularly as the process can take place online.

 • It’s cost-effective.
 It takes less time and lawyers can be involved at mediation meetings, rather than advising between sessions.
 A hybrid mediation process generally costs a fraction of a fully contested court process.
 Crucially, it is intended to reduce conflict and stress, which sometimes, sadly, can be significantly heightened in a contested court process.